jsonmaur/phoenix-pages/README.md

 │  │  │  ├── baz.md
 ```

 Defining `pages "/:page", from: "priv/pages/**/*.md"` in your router will create two routes: `get "/foo"` and `get "/bar/baz"`.
-You can even put the `:page` segment anywhere in the path, such as `/blog/:page`, and it will work as expected creating `get "/blog/foo"` and `get "/blog/bar/baz"`.
+You can even put the `:page` segment somewhere else in the path, such as `/blog/:page`, and it will work as expected creating `get "/blog/foo"` and `get "/blog/bar/baz"`.

 ### Capture Groups